Finding and Removing Clever Hans: Using Explanation Methods to Debug and Improve Deep Models: Introduction

-Only recently methods of explainable AI (XAI) (\cf~\cite{samekXAIbook19} for an overview) were developed.
-They provide deeper insights into how an ML classifier arrives at its decisions and potentially help to unmask Clever Hans predictors.
-XAI methods can be roughly categorized into two groups: methods providing \emph{local} explanations and those providing \emph{global} explanations~\cite{lundberg2019explainable}.
-Here, \emph{local} explanations increase transparency on individual predictions of the model and assess the importance of input features \wrt specific samples.
-Local explanations are commonly presented in the form of attribution or heatmaps aligned to the input space, which can be computed \eg from propagation-based~(\eg~\cite{bach2015pixel, selvaraju2017visual, sundararajan2017axiomatic, shrikumar2017learning}) or surrogate-based techniques~(\eg~\cite{ribeiro2016should, zintgraf2017visualizing, fong2017interpretable}). \emph{Global} methods on the other hand aim at obtaining model understanding by assessing the general importance of features a model relies on.
-These features often are high-level concepts and are either chosen/designed manually, or directly and discretely are accessible in input space~\cite{guyon2003introduction, kim2018interpretability, rajalingham2018large}.
+Only recently methods of \gls{xai} (\cf~\cite{montavon2018methods,samekXAIbook19} for an overview) were developed.
+They provide deeper insights into how a \gls{ml} classifier arrives at its decisions and potentially help to unmask Clever-Hans predictors. \gls{xai} methods can be roughly categorized into two groups: methods providing \emph{local}~(\eg~\cite{baehrens2010explain,bach2015pixel,zeiler2014visualizing,selvaraju2017visual, sundararajan2017axiomatic, shrikumar2017learning, ribeiro2016should, zintgraf2017visualizing, fong2017interpretable}) explanations and those providing \emph{global}~(\eg~\cite{guyon2002gene,guyon2003introduction, kim2018interpretability, rajalingham2018large}) explanations~\cite{lundberg2019explainable}.
+Current approaches are of limited use when scaling the search for biases, spurious correlations, and errors in the training dataset, as this would require intense `semantic' human labor.
+A recent technique, the \gls{spray}~\cite{lapuschkin2019unmasking}, aims to bridge the gap between local and global \gls{xai} approaches by introducing automation into the analysis of large sets of local explanations.
+The method however still involves a considerable amount of manual analyses, especially in context of contemporary datasets with high numbers of classes and samples such as ImageNet~\cite{russakovsky2015imagenet}.